-EM&A Ref.
-Recommendation Measures Implementation Stage Temporary sanitary facilities, such as portable chemical toilets, should be employed on-site where necessary to handle sewage from the workforce.
-A licensed contractor should be employed to provide appropriate and adequate portable toilets and be responsible for appropriate disposal and maintenance.
-4.1 General construction activities Construction solid waste, debris and refuse generated on-site should be collected, handled and disposed of Obs properly to avoid entering any nearby storm water drain.
+M&A Ref.
+Recommendation Measures Zone 2A Zone 2B &amp; 2C Construction solid waste, debris and refuse generated on-site should be collected, Obs ✓ handled and disposed of properly to avoid entering any nearby storm water drain.
 Stockpiles of cement and other construction materials should be kept covered when not being used.
-Oils and fuels should only be stored in designated areas which have pollution prevention facilities.
-To prevent ✓ spillage of fuels and solvents to any nearby storm water drain, all fuel tanks and storage areas should be provided with locks and be sited on sealed areas, within bunds of a capacity equal to 110% of the storage capacity of the largest tank.
-The bund should be drained of rainwater after a rain event.
-Waste Ma nagement Implications (Construction) 6.1 Good Site Practices Recommendations for good site practices during the construction activities include: • Nomination of an approved person, such as a site manager, to be responsible for good site practices, ✓ arrangements for collection and effective disposal to an appropriate facility, of all wastes generated at the site Training of site personnel in proper waste management and chemical handling procedures ✓ ✓ ✓ Training of site personnel in proper waste management and chemical handling procedures ✓ ✓ ✓ Training of site personnel in proper waste management and chemical handling procedures Provision of sufficient waste disposal points and regular collection of waste ✓ ✓ ✓
+Oils and fuels should only be stored in designated areas which have pollution prevention Obs ✓ facilities.
+To prevent spillage of fuels and solvents to any nearby storm water drain, all fuel tanks and storage areas should be provided with locks and be sited on sealed areas, within bunds of a capacity equal to 110% of the storage capacity of the largest tank.
+The bund should be drained of rainwater after a rain event. /aste Mana gement Implications (Construction) .1 Good Site Practices Recommendations for good site practices during the construction activities include: Nomination of an approved person, such as a site manager, to be responsible for good ✓ ✓ site practices, arrangements for collection and effective disposal to an appropriate facility, of all wastes generated at the site Training of site personnel in proper waste management and chemical handling ✓ ✓ procedures Provision of sufficient waste disposal points and regular collection of waste ✓ ✓ Appropriate measures to minimise windblown litter and dust/odour during ✓ ✓ transportation of waste by either covering trucks or by transporting wastes in enclosed containers Provision of wheel washing facilities before the trucks leaving the works area so as to ✓ ✓ minimise dust introduction to public roads

 EM&A Ref.
-Recommendation Measures Implementation Stage IXGI. introduction to public roads Well planned delivery programme for offsite disposal such that adverse environmental impact from ✓ transporting the inert or non-inert C&D materials is not anticipated 5.1 Waste Reduction Measures Recommendations to achieve waste reduction include: Sort inert C&D material to recover any recyclable portions such as metals ✓ Segregation and storage of different types of waste in different containers or skips to enhance reuse or ✓ recycling of materials and their proper disposal • Encourage collection of recyclable waste such as waste paper and aluminium cans by providing separate ✓ labelled bins to enable such waste to be segregated from other general refuse generated by the work force Proper site practices to minimise the potential for damage or contamination of inert C&amp;D materials ✓ Plan the use of construction materials carefully to minimise amount of waste generated and avoid ✓ unnecessary generation of wastes 5.1 Inert and Non-inert C&D Materials In order to minimise impacts resulting from collection and transportation of inert C&D material for off-site disposal, the excavated materials should be reused on-site as fill material as far as practicable.
-In addition, inert C&D material generated from excavation works could be reused as fill materials in local projects that require public fill for reclamation. • The surplus inert C&D material will be disposed of at the Government's PFRFs for beneficial use by other projects in Hong Kong. ✓ • Liaison with the CEDD Public Fill Committee (PFC) on the allocation of space for disposal of the inert C&D materials at PFRF is underway.
-No construction work is allowed to proceed until all issues on management of ✓
+Recommendation Measures Zone 2A Zone 2B & 2C Well planned delivery programme for offsite disposal such that adverse environmental ✓ ✓ impact from transporting the inert or non-inert C&D materials is not anticipated 6.1 Waste Reduction Measures Recommendations to achieve waste reduction include: Sort inert C&amp;D material to recover any recyclable portions such as metals ✓ ✓ Segregation and storage of different types of waste in different containers or skips to ✓ ✓ enhance reuse or recycling of materials and their proper disposal Encourage collection of recyclable waste such as waste paper and aluminium cans by ✓ ✓ providing separate labelled bins to enable such waste to be segregated from other general refuse generated by the work force Proper site practices to minimise the potential for damage or contamination of inert ✓ ✓ C&D materials Plan the use of construction materials carefully to minimise amount of waste generated ✓ ✓ and avoid unnecessary generation of wastes 6.1 Inert and Non-inert C&D Materials In order to minimise impacts resulting from collection and transportation of inert C&D material for off-site disposal, the excavated materials should be reused on-site as fill material as far as practicable.
+In addition, inert C&D material generated from excavation works could be reused as fill materials in local projects that require public fill for reclamation.
+The surplus inert C&D material will be disposed of at the Government's PFRFs for ✓ ✓ beneficial use by other projects in Hong Kong. • Liaison with the CEDD Public Fill Committee (PFC) on the allocation of space for disposal ✓ ✓ of the inert C&D materials at PFRF is underway.
+No construction work is allowed to proceed until all issues on management of inert C&D materials have been resolved and all relevant arrangements have been endorsed by the relevant authorities including PFC and EPD.